kshntn/Python-Learning/README.md

 	using Cascade Classifier and learnt Haarfeatures, Adaboost, Cascade of Classifiers and Image Slicing

 5> Face recognition
-	using Eigenfaces, Fisherfaces, Local Binary Patterns and Yale Face Database.
+	using (Principal Components Analysis) for Eigenfaces,(Linear discriminant Analysis) for Fisherfaces, Local Binary Patterns and Yale Face Database.
 Learnt concept of Dimensionality reduction